-You cannot use an image that has a watermark all over it from a place like Shutterstock or Getty Images or anywhere.
+You cannot use an image that has a watermark all over it from a place like ShutterStock or Getty Images or anywhere for that matter.
 The watermark is meant to stop you from using it.
 It’s still against copyright laws to use a photo without permission even if it has a watermark on it.

 In this case, this is like driving a car that does have the owners name plastered all over it.
 It makes you look silly.

 These types of images exist so that you can preview how something will look before purchasing.
 In my case, I will download the previews from stock image sources to get my clients approval before I buy the photos or artwork.

 3- Taking screenshot on your phone instead of hitting the share button.

 Used to be on Facebook, if you saw something you liked you took a screenshot and reposted it.
 There was no share button.
 No one ever had a second thought about it, including myself.
 But, it’s not ok.

 When you see something you like, you need to use the “share” button so that the original poster gets the credit.
 Of course, this gets tricky if the person who you saw post didn’t share from a credible place.
 There’s not much you can do about that, just know that “not knowing” or accidentally using someone else’s images, doesn’t make you in the clear.

 This also covers Instagram.
 Even though there is not an official re-gram button, you must get permission from the original photographer to post their photo.
 Just send them a DM, it's not hard.
 Update: You can now share posts you like to your stories using the the little airplane icon, be sure to tag the person so they know you shared it out!

 If you do get permission from them to share.
 Give them credit!
 TAG THE PERSON!

 4- Putting your watermark on something you did not create or do not have permission to use.